 Welch is able to explore the idea and importance of ‘leadership’ in propaganda in more detail, although it is touched upon in the exhibition very briefly.
 He stresses the obvious examples of Mussolini, Hitler, Stalin, and Mao – figures that are most closely associated with the totalitarian use of propaganda.
 However, other figures that have used propaganda to their advantage are also cited, such as Churchill, JFK, and Nelson Mandela.
 This highlights one of the triumphs of the exhibition and book, namely that the visitor and reader are not bombarded with material that solely focuses on propaganda used by totalitarian regimes.
 Of course there is some, and there has to be, but by not focusing on this particular aspect the visitor is able to think about propaganda in a much broader sense, and this is no bad thing.

 The third section of the exhibition, ‘Enemy’, is one which differs slightly from the book.
 The exhibition looks at aspects such as the enemy from within, using the example of the Nazi attack on Judaism.
 It also focuses on the enemy state as a propaganda tool, as well as the state as the enemy, explaining that this would usually occur with propaganda produced by dissident groups.
 Conversely, Welch looks at specific case studies in negative propaganda which relate to particular countries.
 A wide array of examples are utilized, and these are carefully chosen to demonstrate the exploitation of stereotypes in this form of propaganda (p.
 154).
 Examples include, amongst many others, the ‘avaricious’ French; the Hun and the Prussian bully during the First World War; the Teutonic Nazis; and the Irish ‘men of violence’ during the Troubles in Northern Ireland.
-The reader is reminded that these stereotypes were presented in such a way to preclude discussion.
+The reader is reminded that these stereotypes were presented in such a way as to preclude discussion.
 A final mention of the ‘war on terror’ is discussed here, demonstrating that some of the techniques employed have not died out, and in many ways are no different to some of the historical examples presented.
 Rather ominously we are told that ‘a human tendency to think of “them” and “us” is always liable to be exploited by those with the means and the power to do so’ (p.
 188).
 Perhaps, then, this is the most powerful tool available to the propagandist.

 The fourth part of the exhibition takes in examples which were utilized during ‘War’, and, once again, the book closely follows this blueprint.
 Again, a wide array of exhibits are presented to the visitor, including a section from the Why We Fight Series, commissioned during the Second World War for an American audience, which displayed the merits of becoming involved in the conflict in Europe as well as the Far East.
-Recruitment posters are also displayed, not just for the First World War, where they are most closely associated, but also for Civil Defense organizations during the Cold War.
+Recruitment posters are also displayed, not just for the First World War, with which they are most closely associated, but also for Civil Defense organizations during the Cold War.
 The most interesting example used in this context relates to war bonds and the American use of the four freedoms (speech, worship, want, and fear) to show why citizens should purchase bonds in order to keep up the fight.
 Once again, various forms of propaganda illustrate its use in wartime.
 Propaganda for wartime production in the form of the ‘Dig for Victory’ and the ‘Rosie the Riveter’ campaigns during the Second World War, as well as the ‘Protect and Survive’ pamphlet, and ‘Bert the Turtle: The Duck and Cover Song’ in the context of the Cold War are shown.

 Welch follows a chronological approach to this subject, choosing the First World War as a starting point.
 Again, more information regarding the earlier uses of propaganda during wartime would have been welcome, especially during the Napoleonic Wars, but using the First World War as a starting point further demonstrates just how important propaganda had become by this time.
 The reader is also given brief examples of the use of propaganda during the inter-war period, particularly pointing to Hitler’s belief that Britain’s expert use of propaganda had been one of the largest contributors to Germany’s defeat in 1918 (p.
 94).
 Furthermore, extended coverage is given to propaganda during the Second World War, using some of the examples covered in the exhibition, and, in addition to this, the Cold War and beyond is covered, finishing with a picture of the famous ‘Gotcha’ headline from The Sun newspaper, which related to the Falklands War.